SQL Correlated Subquery

 The main difference between a correlated subquery and a non-correlated subquery is that you cannot execute a correlated subquery alone like a non-correlated subquery.
 In addition, a correlated subquery executes once for each selected row from the outer query.

-A correlated subquery is also known as repeating subquery or synchronized subquery.
+A correlated subquery is also known as a repeating subquery or synchronized subquery.

 SQL correlated subquery examples